snowplow/documentation/docs/reusable/cookies-local-storage/_index.md

 By default, the Snowplow JavaScript and Browser Tracker make use of Cookies and Local Storage.
-The behaviour of each of these cookies and local storage keys are described here.
+The behavior of each of these cookies and local storage keys are described here.
 The base name of each cookie can be configured by following these [instructions](/docs/collecting-data/collecting-from-own-applications/javascript-trackers/javascript-tracker/javascript-tracker-v3/tracker-setup/initialization-options/index.md#Configuring_the_cookie_name).

 # Cookies